Down syndrome: Advocacy groups

 Advocacy groups for individuals with Down syndrome began to be formed after the Second World War.
 These were organizations advocating for the inclusion of people with Down syndrome into the general school system and for a greater understanding of the condition among the general population, as well as groups providing support for families with children living with Down syndrome.
 Before this individuals with Down syndrome were often placed in mental hospitals or asylums.
 Organizations included the Royal Society for Handicapped Children and Adults founded in the UK in 1946 by Judy Fryd, Kobato Kai founded in Japan in 1964, the National Down Syndrome Congress founded in the United States in 1973 by Kathryn McGee and others, and the National Down Syndrome Society founded in 1979 in the United States.
 The first Roman Catholic order of nuns for women with Down Syndrome, Little Sisters Disciples of the Lamb, was founded in 1985 in France.

+Down Syndrome International is the global network of people with Down syndrome and their families.
+In 2026, the Down Syndrome International Network had more than 150 organisation members working in 113 countries.

 The first World Down Syndrome Day was held on 21 March 2006.
 The day and month were chosen to correspond with 21 and trisomy, respectively.
 It was recognized by the United Nations General Assembly in 2011.

 Special21.org, founded in 2015, advocates the need for a specific classification category to enable Down syndrome swimmers the opportunity to qualify and compete at the Paralympic Games.
 The project began when International Down syndrome swimmer Filipe Santos broke the world record in the 50m butterfly event, but was unable to compete at the Paralympic Games.

-Paralympic Swimming
+Paralympic swimming

-International Paralympic Committee Para-swimming classification codes are based upon single impairment only, whereas Down syndrome individuals have both physical and intellectual impairments.
+International Paralympic Committee Para swimming classification codes are based upon single impairment only, whereas Down syndrome individuals have both physical and intellectual impairments.

 Although Down syndrome swimmers are able to compete in the Paralympic Swimming S14 intellectual impairment category (provided they score low in IQ tests), they are often outmatched by the superior physicality of their opponents.

 At present there is no designated Paralympic category for swimmers with Down syndrome, meaning they have to compete as intellectually disadvantaged athletes.
 This disregards their physical disabilities.

 A number of advocacy groups globally have been lobbying for the inclusion of a distinct classification category for Down syndrome swimmers within the IPC Classification Codes framework.

 Despite ongoing advocacy, the issue remains unresolved, and swimmers with Down syndrome continue to face challenges in accessing appropriate classification pathways.